 The Company evaluates its interests in VIEs on an ongoing basis and consolidates those VIEs in which it has a controlling financial interest and is thus deemed to be the primary beneficiary.
-A controlling financial interest has both of the following characteristics: (i) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance, and (ii) the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
+A controlling financial interest has both of the following characteristics: (i) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and (ii) the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 Creditors or beneficial interest holders of VIEs, where the Company is the primary beneficiary, have no recourse against the Company in the event of default by these VIEs.

-CONSOLIDATED VIEs
+CONSOLIDATED VIES

-The following table presents, as of December 31, 2022 and 2021, the assets and liabilities, which the Company has consolidated because it is the primary beneficiary:
+The following table presents, as of December 31, 2023 and 2022, the assets and liabilities, which the Company has consolidated because it is the primary beneficiary:

 Assets Liabilities

+December 31, 2023: (In Mill ions)

+Commercial mortgage-backed security trusts \$1,303 \$1,011

+Sponsored investment funds 3,566 1,138

+Other 306 27

+Total \$5,175 \$2,176

-December 31, 2022: (In Millions)
+December 31, 2022:

 Commercial mortgage-backed security trusts \$1,612 \$1,229

 CLO and warehousing facilities 1,869 1,714

 Sponsored investment funds 2,629 388

 Other 69

 Total \$6,179 \$3,331

-December 31, 2021:

-Commercial mortgage-backed security trusts \$2,364 \$1,907

-CLO and warehousing facilities 2,004 1,853

-Sponsored investment funds 2,032 326

-Other 64

-Total \$6,464 \$4,086